kkapre/Deep-Learning-EEG/README.md

 # Deep-Learning-EEG
 Neural networks to decode movements from EEG data.
 Final Project for C147 at UCLA.

-Designed to be used in Google Colab with a GPU.Uses tensorflow-keras
+Designed to be used in Google Colab with a GPU.
+Uses tensorflow-keras

 Applied neural network architectures to decode imagined movements using labeled EEG data from http://www.bbci.de/competition/iv/